dewayneroy/FacialRecognition/README.md

 # FacialRecognition
-Haar Cascade Object Detection Face &amp; Eye.
+Haar Cascade Object Detection Face &amp; Eye with OpenCV.
 ![Image](IMG_2713.JPG)
 ## Dependencies
 - All the neccessary dependencies, packages, and libraries will be included in the `virtual_platform_(OS).yml file`.